Arash: Summary

 The basic story of the bowman runs as follows: In a war between the Iranians and Turanians over the "royal glory" (khwarrah), the Turanian general Afrasiab has surrounded the forces of the righteous Manuchehr, and the two sides agree to make peace.
-Both reach an agreement that whatever land falls within the range of a bow-shot shall be returned to the Manuchehr and the Iranians, and the rest should then fall to Afrasiab and the Aniranians.
+Both reach an agreement that whatever land falls within the range of a bow-shot shall be returned to Manuchehr and the Iranians, and the rest should then fall to Afrasiab and the Aniranians.
 An angel (in al-Biruni it is Isfandaramad, i.e. the Amesha Spenta Spenta Armaiti, in Middle Persian called Spendarmad) instructs Manuchehr to construct a special bow and arrow, and Arash is asked to be the archer.
-Arash then fires the specially-prepared arrow at dawn, which then traveled a great distance (see below) before finally landing and so marking the future border between the Iranians and the Aniranians.
+Arash then shoots the specially-prepared arrow at dawn, which travels a great distance (see below) before finally landing and thereby marking the future border between the Iranians and the Aniranians.